 3. MEDIATOR SELECTION AND ROLE

-- The parties agree that PODR Clients will choose the Mediator of their expertise and physical geographical location.
+- The parties agree that PKODR Clients will choose the Mediator of their expertise and physical geographical location.

-- The parties and PODR Clients recognise that all mediators are an independent contractor and not an employee.
+- The parties and PKODR Clients recognise that all mediators are an independent contractor and not an employee.

 - Client Pricing